-- to the Council on behalf of the IJB for consideration.
-The return to the Health Board has been completed in full. - Membership, a conflict of interest can arise between an IJB Board Member's responsibilities to the IJB and other responsibilities that they may have.
+- 5.4 Due to the nature of IJB Board Membership, a conflict of interest can arise between an IJB Board Member's responsibilities to the IJB and other responsibilities that they may have.
 The IJB has arrangements in place to deal with any conflicts of interest that may arise.
 It is the responsibility of Board and Committee Members to declare any potential conflicts of interest, and it is the responsibility of the Chair of the relevant Board or Committee to ensure such declarations are appropriately considered and acted upon. - 5.5 The arrangements continue to be regarded as fit for purpose in accordance with the governance framework with the exception of the issue noted above.